Master of Business Administration

 Master of Business Administration at Waynesburg University

-This degree will provide you with a real-world overview of business organization and enterprise by developing and refining your business knowledge and skills in such areas as economics, statistics, marketing, organizational behavior, accounting, finance and management information systems.
+Our students are working professionals like you.
+The MBA degree will provide you with a real-world overview of business organization and enterprise by developing and refining your business knowledge and skills in such areas as economics, statistics, marketing, organizational behavior, accounting, finance and management information systems.

 - Applied Business